Top of Page

 In discussing these complexities there are several issues that need to be defined and attended to: The notion of Public Records.
 The First Amendment and the Right to Free Speech and the Right to Privacy.
 Following are short discussions of these issues:

 1. Public Records: The online data vendors are accessing and searching "public records."
 Public records are documents which are open to inspection by the general public, for example, the white pages or licensure records.
 As these papers clarify, many court documents are often classified as public records including marriage and divorce records, lawsuits, liens, etc. As a result, anything that is open and available to the public via the Public Records Act, is also available to the online data vendors.
-To review the Public Records Act, click here.
+The Public Records Act

 2. The Right to Free Speech: The first Amendment protects a person's right to speech absent a compelling governmental interest in silence.
 Legally speaking, publishing "public documents" is a form of speech in California, as well as other states.
 Along these lines, the First Amendment, some argue, provides protection to online data vendors who publish "public records."
 A 2001 Washington state case (City of Kirkland v.
 Sheehan, 2001 WL 1751590, Washington Superior Court) has argued that certain public information should be silenced by the government.
 In this case a Washington resident published a public website called www.justicefiles.org.
 This website contained information about police officers and their names, addresses, and phone numbers.
 Obviously, this act raised a serious concern for the safety of the police officers, their families and, one may hypothesize, to the community at large which depends on the service of these police officers.
 The superior court held that the First Amendment allowed the publication of this material on a public website stating: "In the absence of a credible specific threat of harm, the publication of lawfully obtained addresses and telephone numbers, while certainly unwelcome to those who had desired a greater degree of anonymity, is traditionally viewed as having the ability to promote political speech."